Chapter 4: Team Culture

 • Share team norms

-• Tell them they're expected to participate (but it's okay to just listen first day)
+• Tell them they are expected to participate (but it is okay to listen on day one)

 During their first standup:

 "Everyone, this is Alice.
-She's joining the team as a backend engineer.
+She is joining the team as a backend

-Alice, we'll go around and everyone will share what they're working on.
+engineer.
+Alice, we will go around and everyone will share what

-Feel free to just introduce yourself briefly when it's your turn."
+they are working on.
+Feel free to introduce yourself briefly when

 After first standup: